 Gestational surrogacy occurs when another woman carries your baby, often giving couples the only chance of having a child.
 The surrogate, or gestational carrier, does not donate an egg.
-She carries an embryo created through in vitro fertilization using your egg and your partner’s sperm (or using a donor egg or sperm).
+She carries an embryo created through in vitro fertilization using your egg and sperm (or using a donor egg and/or sperm).

 Your doctor at NOVA IVF determines if you may need a surrogate after performing a comprehensive medical exam, and in most cases, after implementing other treatments to help you overcome infertility.